ETHNewYork/SubKey/README.md

 # Ideas for future improvements
 - Create SDK to ease interaction with SubkeysWallet for developers
 - Create UI to ease interaction with SubkeysWallet
+- Move SubkeysWallet methods to Library
+- PredicateV2 with budget restrictions, method parameters restrictions
-- SubkeysWallet proxy
+- Create SubkeysWallet proxy instead of contract
 - Batch multiple transactions in one call
-- PredicateV2 with budget restrictions, method parameters restrictions